Updated October 2024

 John Oxlade.
 1715-19.

 Timothy Tregoe.
 1753-73.
-Is the same man as the peruke maker below but not the watchmaker also below who is his son.
+This Timothy is the same man as the peruke maker below but not the watchmaker also below who is his son.
 Timothy was originally of Amersham and also owned property in Chalfont St Peter.

 Bargemen / Barge Masters